 Channel Islands Live

-Take a virtual visit to the Channel Islands through live broadcasts and webcams that highlight the park's natural and cultural resources.
+Take a virtual visit to the Channel Islands through live broadcasts that highlight the park's natural and cultural resources.

 The "From Shore to Sea" lecture series focuses on current research in the park.
 Lectures occur throughout the year and are free.

 Transportation to the islands is available year-round only by park concessionaire boats and planes or by private boat.

 Camping is available year round on all five islands in Channel Islands National Park in National Park Service-managed campgrounds.